 Where do Goldsmiths Media and Communications graduates work?

 Media and Communications graduates go on to work in a huge variety of industries and many of our graduates now work as translators, curators, writers, researchers, editors and web designers.
-Some of our recent graduates now work for companies as diverse as National Trust, Time Out, Yahoo UK and Ireland and Christies.
+Some of our recent graduates now work for companies as diverse as McCann Advertising Agency, Shazam, Greenpeace and The Purple Agency.